 about a dot in Chinese arts

 When I was once introduced to Professor Wolfgang Kubin (he is the most important sinologist in the German-speaking world – an incredible man BTW), he said: “Yes, I know who you are.
 You’re the man who can deliver a lecture on just one stroke”.
-(Well, that would be the short version, full-evening would come closer).
+(Well, that would be the short version, the full evening would come closer).
 This already shows that this topic “about strokes” could hardly be dealt with in a single blog post.
 So let’s start small, with one dot.

 If you are not in a hurry and have 1 minute to spare, please do the following exercise: